-At the meeting on 11 February 2022 the Board of Statutory Auditors checked whether its members still hold the independence requirements pursuant to art.
-148, subsection 3, of the CLF and those laid down in the Corporate Governance Code, also checking, pursuant to Legislative Decree no. 39/2010 whether as a whole they possess expertise in the sector in which the Company operates.
-The Board of Statutory Auditors carried out a self-assessment process, for the third year, availing of the consulting firm Russell Reynolds, and finalised its report on 13 February 2023.
-The Board of Statutory Auditors reported to the Board of Directors at the meeting on 2 March 2023 on the outcome of the self-assessment process, which is positive in terms of the quali-quantitative profile and effective functioning.
-In particular, the mix of skills and experience expressed by the Statutory Auditors enables them to effectively fulfil the Body's responsibilities and is adequate to deal with the complexities and current and future issues of the Company; clear operational balances and harmony of the methods of dialogue between its members emerge.
-The planning activity and that of documentation investigation is very effective, also thanks to the support of the Secretary's office of the Company.
+Once a year, the Board of Statutory Auditors checks that its members still hold the independence requirements pursuant to art.
+148, subsection 3, of the CLF and those laid down in the Corporate Governance Code, as well as whether, as a whole they possess expertise in the sector in which the Company operates, pursuant to Legislative Decree no. 39/2010.
+Ultimately, these audits were concluded by the Board of Statutory Auditors at its meeting of 12 February 2024.
+The Board of Statutory Auditors carried out the self-assessment process with the support of the consulting firm Crisci & Partners and finalised its report on 28 February 2024.
+The Board of Statutory Auditors reported to the Board of Directors in the meeting of 7 March 2024 on the outcome of the self-assessment process, which is markedly positive, in terms of qualitative and quantitative profile and effective functioning, thanks to clear operational balances and a strong cohesion and team spirit, which is constantly evident in the effective methods of dialogue between its members.

 The quantitative and qualitative criteria for assessing the significance of commercial, financial or professional relationships, as well as significant additional remuneration beyond the fixed fees for the office and the amount envisaged for participation in board committees which could compromise independence, approved by the Board of Directors on 29 July 2021, apply to the Board of Statutory Auditors.
+See paragraph

-See paragraph 4.7 for more details.
+4.7 for more details.